xxxmtixxx/n8n-Self-Hosted-Community-Edition-Master-Script/README.md

 - Recommended access: SSH tunnel or VPN

 **🌐 With Cloudflare Proxy (Internet-Facing):**
-- Port 443: Can remain CLOSED on firewall (Cloudflare routes traffic)
+- Port 443: Must be open for Cloudflare to connect OR restricted to Cloudflare IPs only
 - DNS-01 certificates: No ports required for SSL certificate generation
 - Ideal for: Dynamic IPs, home servers, enhanced security
+- **NEW**: Use Cloudflare IP Whitelist feature for secure restricted access

 **📡 Direct Internet Access (Not Recommended):**
 - Port 443: Must be open for direct access